2021 NFL Playoff Picture, Standings: Packers can clinch playoff berth

 Let’s take a closer look at the NFL playoff picture in the NFC and AFC.

-RELATED: How to watch Chicago Bears vs Green Bay Packers: Live stream, TV channel, kickoff time for Sunday
+RELATED: How to watch Bears vs. Packers: Live stream, TV channel, kickoff time for Sunday

 Week 14 Clinching Scenario for Green Bay